-It might be expected that numerous CM 94 caudals, conserved and stabilized, would have been incorporated into the 2007 remount in place of the plaster casts.
-However, a database note on this remounting located by Amy Henrici says “One caudal added from CM 94”.
+It might be expected that numerous CM 94 caudals, conserved and stabilized, would have been incorporated into the 2007 remount in place of plaster casts.
+However, a database note on this remounting located by one of us (Henrici) says “One caudal added from CM 94.”
 No records have been found indicating which caudal this was, nor why only one was used.
-At any rate, it is is likely that the number of CM 94 caudal plaster casts remaining is eight.
+At any rate, it is likely that the number of CM 94 caudal plaster casts remaining in the mount is eight.

-The situation is similarly complex with CM 307.
-McIntosh (1981:20) credits this specimen as having supplied “distal caudals” and Curtice (1996:73) says “These [CM 307] caudals were used to complete the mount of CM 84, occupying position 32 and 37–73 inclusive”, echoing Holland (1906:254).
-But there is some evidence that the real fossils may have been incorporated only relatively recently: the database note located by Henrici continues “Caudals 37–73 were casts in original mount and replaced with caudals from CM 307”.
-Henrici also found a “specimen removed” tag in the CM 307 drawer in collections indicating that at least some elements of the specimen were removed from the drawer for loan to Phil Fraley on 20 November 2006.
-(None remain there today.)
+The situation regarding CM 307 is similarly complex.
+McIntosh (1981:20) credits this specimen as having supplied “distal caudals,” and Curtice (1996:73) states “These [CM 307] caudals were used to complete the mount of CM 84, occupying position 32 and 37–73 inclusive” — a total of 38 mid-to-posterior caudals — echoing Holland (1906:254).
+But there are multiple reasons to believe that much of the CM 307-derived material in the mount has been, and in some cases still is, replica rather than real fossil material.

+First, the small caudals at ground level in the original mount were a tempting target for souvenir hunters.
+There is evidence that this was a real, rather than theoretical, problem, as one of us (Henrici) recalls a plexiglass box being placed over the posterior ends of the dragging tails of both the Diplodocus and Apatosaurus mounts at some point.
+(None of the photographs we have located show these boxes, however, so they may have been in place for only a short time.)
+In a report made to document damage to the Dinosaur Hall mounts before the PFP team disassembled them, Wuerthele and Henrici (2005:3) noted that caudals 48–69 (22 in total) were made of wood and in good condition.
+Most likely, these wooden caudals had been substituted for the real fossils to keep the latter safe.
+This report does not lists caudal 70–73 at all, and it is likely that this is because they were not present.

-However, photographs of caudals 37–46 supplied by Phil Fraley, which were taken after they were removed from the old mount for the remounting process, clearly show that these elements were real bone and not casts.
-(Incidentally, Holland’s (1906:plate XXIX) illustrations of these caudals do not closely resemble the actual fossils.)
-Adding to the confusion, Harris (2006:figure 18c) included photographs of two whiplash caudals of CM 307, which were likely taken in collections.
-Another photo taken by Harris some time around 2003 (pers. comm, 2022) shows a drawer of 18 whiplash caudals, one of which is a perfect match for one of those in his (2006:figure 18c) illustration.
-It therefore seems that shortly before the remount, at least 18 distal caudals of CM 307 were in the Carnegie collections rather than being incorporated into the mounted skeleton, but that these did not include any of 37–46.
-Correspondence between Matthew Lamanna and John Scott Lucas confirms that in November 2006 Carnegie staff sent an unspecified number of caudal vertebrae from CM 94 and CM 307 to Fraley’s lab — most likely the single vertebra of CM 94 referred to in the database note and the 18 of CM 307 that had been photographed by Harris.
+Harris (2006:figure 18c) published photographs of two whiplash (i.e., posterior) caudals of CM 307, which he took in the museum’s Section of Vertebrate Paleontology collection area in ca. 2003 (Jerry Harris, pers. comm., 2022).
+Another photograph taken by Harris at the same time shows a drawer of 18 whiplash caudals, one of which is a perfect match for one of those in his (2006:figure 18c) illustration.
+It therefore seems that shortly before the remount, at least 18 posterior caudals of CM 307 were in the Carnegie collection area rather than being incorporated into the mounted skeleton.
+It seems likely, then, that with four of the real caudals probably having been stolen at some point, the museum responded by removing a further 18 (i.e., those photographed by Harris) and replacing them all with the 22 wooden sculptures mentioned above.